 Best databases for creating Target Lists (as well as regular company research):

 Capital IQ - from S&P; data on public and private companies, M&A/financing transactions, public offerings, corporate executives, and more.
-Includes tools for financial statement analysis at the company and industry level.
+Includes tools for fundamental financial statement analysis at the company and industry level.
 AVAILABLE ONLY AT DESIGNATED WORKSTATIONS!
-There are 3 Capital IQ workstations in the Simon School Career Research Center (219 Gleason Hall), 3 in the Simon School IT Lab (4th floor Schlegel Hall), 1 workstation in the Simon PhD lab, and 1 in the Business & Gov't Information area of Rush Rhees Library (2nd floor).
+There are Capital IQ workstations in the Simon School Career Research Center (4th floor Schlegel), in the Simon School IT Lab, and in the Simon PhD lab.

 Additional databases to try for profiles of specific companies: